 Alimos is a superb sailing area.
 The islands of Aegina, Poros, Hydra and Spetses are only a few hours sail away.
 The city is a municipality to the south of Athens in Greece.
-The seaside town of Kalamaki and the inland community of Trachones merged to create the larger vicinity.
+The seaside town of Kalamaki and the inland community of Trachones merged to create a larger vicinity.
 Nearly 42,000 people live in the area.

 Sitting 8 km south of Athens on the Saronic Gulf coast, Alimos has a large marina and several picturesque beaches.
 The Mediterranean western coastal part of the area connects with Athens city by the Athens Tram.

 Alimos was formerly a fishing village on the outskirts of the city of Athens.
 The town later became part of the urban Deme of Euonymus.
 As a testament to its development during this ancient period, you can still see the ruins of the amphitheatre of Euonymus.
 This structure is quite unusual for the era because of its rectangular design.

 The marina is enormous!
 There are over 1000 permanent moorings for yacht charters and local owners and hundreds of berths for vacationers with their own yacht.
 The maximum depth is 6.5 metres, and it can accommodate cruise boats up to 40 metres long.
 This busy marina is government-run, and so the facilities are relatively basic.
 It does, however, provide good shelter in all weathers.
 Most of the year, the Mediterranean winds are northerly in this area.
 The winds vary in strength but rarely exceed 6 Beaufort maximum.